fengxia41103/myblog/downloads/pandoc/resume.md

            Reference Architecture: [pretty draft in PDF][24], [official version][26]

-* `Lenovo Open Cloud` product.
+* Architect of the `Lenovo Open Cloud` product.
 Drove overall network design.
 Developed Python scrips and playbooks to automate RH Satellite deployment and configuration.
 Led development of playbooks to automate RHHI deployment on baremetal.